 International Student Application Process

 Before applying, ensure you have thoroughly reviewed the program details and admission requirements.
-For a list of programs available to internationals student, go to blogs.rrc.ca/international/study-at-rrc/academic-programs
+For a list of programs offered to international students including the next available start dates, go to blogs.rrc.ca/international/study-at-rrc/academic-programs

 Academic Requirements (subject to change)

 The majority of programs require that you have the equivalent of Canadian Grade 12.
 All transcripts and other supporting documents must be in English or have English translations attached.

 Some programs will require additional documentation once it is determined that the academic requirements have been met.
 For example: sample portfolios for the Graphic Design program, reference letters for the Early Childhood Education program, or entrance testing for the Aircraft Maintenance Engineer program.

 English Language Proficiency Requirements (subject to change)

 English is the language of instruction at the College.
 Applicants to the College are responsible for a level of English proficiency that is sufficient to participate in all aspects of College study, including lectures, practicum placements, reading, writing and discussion.
 See specific program admission requirements for details.

 Where there is uncertainty regarding academic or language readiness, additional College admissions assessments may be required and assessment fees may apply.

 Applications are accepted on an on-going basis and are processed on a first-come, first-served basis.
 We recommend that you apply at least six (6) months prior to the start of your program of choice.
 Programs have a limited number of spaces available for international students.